 Solicit good recommendations from your closest associates and connections.
 You may have to provide good recommendations yourself, and that shouldn’t be a problem for you too.
 Just make sure that the recommendation showcases what you want to be highlighted and provide particular examples.

 In the end, LinkedIn is just a high-tech tool that works for an old-fashioned principle like networking.
-Enlarge the circles who you know, and then use your link in profile to demonstrate what you know!
+Enlarge the circles who you know, and then use your link in your profile to demonstrate what you know!